Guadalupe Alternative Programs High School

 GAP School on Facebook

-Preferred Site Schedule for Member
+Preferred Site Schedule for Member:

 8-4 M-Th, 8-3 F for the duration of the school year.
 Summer (especially August) can be more flexible but we do have a 6-week summer school program.
 In August, school is not in session and time at GAP will be focused more on special projects.

-Member's Specific Programming Responsibilities
+Member's Specific Programming Responsibilities:

-2) Implement typing.com throughout the pathways.
+2) Implement typing.com throughout career pathways.

-4) Be a member of a student advisory team, with responsibility to support student persistence towards graduation and career and college readiness for a sub-set of students.
-The CTEP member will also work on building and fostering strong relationships with students.
-The CTEP Member is invited and encouraged to join all GAP School activities and events and to participate in staff professional development and team building activities.
+4) Be a member of a student advisory team, with responsibility to support student persistence towards graduation, and career & college readiness for a sub-set of students.

-Site Environment
+Site Environment:

 GAP is a 4 story accessible building located on the West Side of St. Paul.
 A bus stop is nearby.
 The CTEP member would have an office shared with other staff.
 They would have their own iPhone, computer, email address.
 Free breakfast and lunch is provided in the school cafeteria.
 The physical demands would be moderate but not significant.
 Teaching refugees and immigrants who have had significant trauma does require staff members to be centered, compassionate and curious.
 Emotionally, the CTEP member would need to be mature and caring.
 The intellectual demands require that the CTEP member be open to their own learning.
 The students will represent a range of abilities in terms of English, basic skills and knowledge of technology.
 The CTEP member will need to be curious about the needs of their students and have the flexibility to adjust based on that information.

-How to Apply
+How to Apply:

 Reasonable accommodations will be made upon request.
+Alternative formats of this document are also available.